harshare/api-documentation/README.md

 * `sm --start API_DOCUMENTATION`

 You can also run the service locally in stub mode.
-In this mode it will connect to dependent services on port `11111` - use either `api-services-stub` or `mocked-external-services-suite` to provide stubbed implementations.
+In this mode it will connect to dependent services on port `11111` - use `api-services-stub` to provide stubbed implementations.
 To run in stub mode on port `9980`:
 * `./run_in_stub_mode.sh`